ananddpatel/scripts/README.md

 # scripts
-Random scripts that I bild and use from time to time.
+Random scripts that I build and use from time to time.